 Information we get from your use of our services is data about usage and service operation that is not associated with a specific identity.
 We collect and analyze non-personal information to evaluate how visitors use our website.
 Aggregate data we collect may include pages visited on the site, unique URLs visited within the site, browser type, and IP address.
 Most non-personal data is collected via cookies or other analysis technologies.

 Information Use and Sharing

-We will use your information to respond to you, personalize your experience, improve our website and improve customer service.
-We will not share your information with any third party outside of our organization, other than as necessary to fulfill your request.
-We will not sell or rent this information to anyone.
+We will use your information to respond to you, personalize your experience, improve our website and improve customer service. hear.com may share your information with selected partners to provide additional information on hearing care and related products.

 Third Party Websites

 We are in compliance with the requirements of COPPA (Childrens Online Privacy Protection Act) and we do not collect any information from anyone under 13 years of age.
 Our website, products and services are all directed to people who are at least 13 years old or older.